 The camp was closed on May 11, 1945, and the American and Australian POWs were sent to Sendai # 7, arriving there on May 14.
 There the POWs worked in a copper mine owned by the Kajima Mining Company.
 The POWs would wake up at 5 A.M., eat breakfast, and arrive at the mine at 7 A.M.
 The POWs worked under Mitsubishi supervision, and the POWs believed these supervisors wanted to work them to death.
 They had a 30-minute lunch break and worked to 5:00 P.M.
 The POWs returned to camp, usually after dark, had supper, then went to bed.

 To get into the mine, the POWs climbed up the side of a mountain and downstairs into the mine.
-When they got the bottom, the guards who had escorted them were always waiting for them.
+When they got to the bottom, the guards who had escorted them were always waiting for them.
 The POWs finally discovered that the guards used an entrance that had been cut through the side of the mountain.
-POWs from Sendai #6 also worked in the mine.
+It is known that POWs from Sendai #6 also worked in the mine.

 The POWs worked four jobs, miners, drillers, mine car loaders, and mining car pushers, with the miners having the worst job.
 The work in the mine was dirty, dangerous, and difficult.
 Each miner received a carbide headlamp as his only lighting.
 The quota was set by the Japanese but the Japanese were always raising the quota.
 The number of carloads mined by the men was never enough, and the POWs were beaten for not working hard enough or fast enough.
 Many of the shafts of the mine were so low that the miners had to crawl through to get to the ore.
 Some shafts had standing water with the threat of sudden flooding always present.
 The lighting was poor and most areas in the mine were not even shored up to prevent cave-ins.
 Accidents were frequent and many POWs were hurt.
 There was no gas detecting equipment and there was always the danger of setting off an explosion from the open burning carbide headlamps.